 The point is, we have, Bob and Sam, man and boy, father and son, shared a measure of excitement, adversity and discomfort.
 We have dreamt of going on kayaking tours like the kind Everyday California (check https://www.everydaycalifornia.com/products/kayaking-tours) offers for a long time now!
-And now we have been camping and kayaking, climbed trees and crawled through woods, scaled one or two decent hills, explored one or two decent caves.
+And now we have been camping and kayaking, climbing trees and crawling through woods, scaling one or two decent hills, exploring one or two decent caves.
 Yes!
 We ended up doing more!
 Of course, sometimes the indecent caves got a bit low and cramped at the end and spooked us a little.
 Spooked me, at any rate; I’m not happy in confined spaces.
 Not that I let it show to Sam.
 Never let the fear show, dad; that’s rule No 1.

 We’ve hunted for polar bears in Norway.
 We’ve collected, scrutinised, chopped and incinerated wood on beaches up and down the nation.
 We’ve scrambled over rocks, fished in seas, rivers, streams and lakes in good, indifferent, bad and atrocious conditions.
 We have constructed inadequate hideouts, lain in wait for unsuspecting enemies – wife/mother and daughter/sister chiefly, but plenty of Nazis too, of course.
 Let’s not forget those Nazis.
 We have barbecued – by God how we’ve barbecued – burgers by the score.
 Quite often in the rain.

 Whichever adventure we have tried as of yet, mostly it’s been a blast.
 I’ve loved it.
 We have had fun.
-Then again, I can’t deny there have been days — and nights, especially nights, nights spent needlessly under canvas, a warm bed beckoning mere yards away — when my enthusiasm has faltered.
+Then again, I can’t deny there have been days – and nights, especially nights, nights spent needlessly under canvas, a warm bed beckoning mere yards away – when my enthusiasm has faltered.
 I’ve been cold and wet.
 I’ve been frustrated and tired.
 Even a little resentful, too, once or twice.
 Sorry about that, Sam.
 Yet I’ve never doubted that whatever foolishness we were engaged upon was worthwhile.
 I can whole-heartedly recommend all of the adventures that we’ve been on to anyone else looking to share similar experiences with their kids.
 A little word of advice though, you may want to hire equipment if you’re thinking of doing anything particularly off-piste.
 Equipment like kayaks and skis might not get to see the light of day much, so you’re better off renting it as and when you need it.

 I’m happy to say that, looking back, I’ve enjoyed every minute of it.
-And not just because Sam manifestly loved every minute of that foolishness, not just because he nagged and badgered, insisted that whatever promises I had made must be honoured, not just because he then revelled in the maintenance of those promises, reliving the experience afterwards, many times over.
+And not just because Sam manifestly loved every minute of it too.
+He may have nagged and badgered, insisted that whatever promises I had made must be honoured, but in the end, he can look back on it all with fond memories and relive the experience afterwards, many times over.

 That – my son’s palpable enjoyment – is the main reason, of course, for contriving and enacting these adventures.
 His pleasure in these activities, irrespective of their notional success or, more likely, failure (we never caught a fish, never, as far as one can tell, put ourselves in any serious danger) knows no bounds.
 In and of itself, Sam’s delight in the anticipation, the preparation, the experience, the mythologising after the event, would be reason enough.
 But there are other reasons why we do it.